Skip to contents

 For each route, matches its trips' shapes with OSM route relations.

-The match is performed considering, for each shape, the closest OSM route, based on the start and end points and total length.
+The match is performed considering, for each shape, the closest OSM route, based on the start and end points, total length and number of stops.

 Examples